Abhijat-Abhijat/Talkies-website/README.md

 **Since the database is present in my system locally, you will not have access to the database yet.
 So the site will not work completely.**

 - Create a localhost instance using MongoDB Compass and edit the database section in settings.py accordingly.
 - Now run `python manage.py collectstatic` to collect the static files.
+- Create a database in the local server of Mongo with the name `talkies` and add a colllection `home_moviefiles`.
-Then run `python manage.py makemigrations` and then `python manage.py migrate` to populate the database.
+- Then run `python manage.py makemigrations` and then `python manage.py migrate` to populate the database.
 - The project is now setup and data can be added to the database for the functioning of the project.